3 Signs Your Roof Needs Replacing

 Is your roof trying to tell you something?

 After enduring years of weather activity, shingles will show signs of wear, such as cracks or curling.
 Wind storms may blow weakened shingles off the roof.
 If only a few shingles on the roof are damaged or missing, a repair might do the trick.
 If the problem is more widespread, however, it’s in your best interest to think about getting a new roof.
-Besides being a natural result of age, curling shingles can also be a sign of poor attic ventilation, or subpar shingle installation, so don’t ignore this sign for long.
+Besides being a natural result of age, curling shingles can also be a sign of poor attic ventilation, or subpar shingle installation, so don’t ignore this warning sign for long.

 The granules that give your roof texture and color also protect the asphalt shingles from the elements and UV rays.
 Though it’s normal for shingles to lose granules over time, granule loss becomes a problem when shingles become “bald.”
 This exposes the asphalt surface to the weather and the sun and increases the potential for your roof to sustain damage.
-If shingles are starting to look bald throughout your roof, or there’s a buildup of granules in your gutters, the roof might be ready for replacement rather than repair.
+If shingles are starting to look bald throughout your roof, or there’s a buildup of granules in your gutters, the roof might be ready for replacement.

 This is pretty obvious, but any leak in your roof should be addressed immediately.
 If you suspect your roof may be leaking, check your attic and crawlspaces for signs of water damage, including soggy insulation, water stains, and warped wood.
 If you catch a leak early enough and your roof is not very old, the roof may only need a repair.
-There’s a chance the leak has damaged the structure of your roof, however, and merely patching over the area could create trouble down the road.
+If there’s a chance the leak has damaged the structure of your roof, merely patching over the area could create trouble down the road.

 Traditional asphalt roofing should be replaced every 12 to 20 years.
-If your residential roofing is over 12 years old and experiencing any of these warning signs, it’s time to consider a new roof.
+If your residential roof is over 12 years old and experiencing any of these warning signs, it’s time to consider a new roof.
 At the very least, you should begin inspecting your roof once a year to stay ahead of any problems.